Despite what we tell everyone, most of us are NOT having a good day.

 - What grade a teacher gives me

-- Whether or not people choose to sign up for my programs or follow me on social media
+- Whether or not people choose to sign up for my programs, book me to speak, or follow me on social media

 - How much money someone pays me